upnplib/upnplib/README.md

 - Object oriented programming
 - Unit-Test driven developement
 - Using only cmake for installation
-- Emphasis on IPv6 support
+- Focus on IPv6 support
+- Continous integration with build number

 ## 2. Build Instructions
 ### 2.1.
 Linux